 Alternatively, you can opt for a gentle swirl.
 Hold the glass by the stem and move it in a circular motion, allowing the liquid to swirl around the inside of the glass.
 This method is less controlled than rotating between your hands but can still achieve the desired effect of coating the glass.

 It's worth noting that the duration of the rinse can vary depending on personal preference and the strength of the spirit used.
 Some may prefer a shorter rinse, while others may choose to let the liquid sit in the glass for a slightly longer period.
-Experimentation is key here, as different and may require different rinsing times to achieve the desired balance.
+Experimentation is key here, as different spirits and cocktails may require different rinsing times to achieve the desired balance.

 Ultimately, the goal of a rinse is to add a subtle layer of flavor and aroma to the cocktail, enhancing the overall drinking experience.
 By choosing a spirit that complements the cocktail, and applying a small amount using the rotating or swirling technique, you can achieve this effect and take your cocktails to the next level.
 Cheers!